 Muthurajawela is situated around 10 kilometres from Colombo and its borders are marked by Negombo lagoon from the northern direction, Hendala towards the south, Uswetakeiyawa and beaches of Pamunugama towards the west and Colombo-Negombo main road in the direction of East.
 Muthurajawela wetland had been far bigger in the past than today, but due to the encroaching a portion of the valuable wetland is turned into farmland and settlement.
 This habit of filling the valuable wetland with earth continues even today.

 Today Muthurajawela measured to be around 20 Square kilometres.
-According to the naturalists, it is one of the most important wetlands with very rich bio-diversity in the country.
+According to naturalists, it is one of the most important wetlands with very rich bio-diversity in the country.
 About 40 species of very rare flora species can be found among the 179 species of grass, plants, shrubs and trees in Muthurajawela.

 It has a very high concentration of avian fauna species.
 Especially Muthurajawela is inhabited by a large number of aquatic bird species.
-130 different species of birds recorded in Muthurajawela, out of which 85 species are resident birds while 45 species are migrant bird species.
+130 different species of birds recorded in Muthurajawela, out of which 85 species are resident birds while 45 species rare migrant bird species.
 Muthurajawela wetland is the home for many rare species of fish in the island.
 There are several species of butterfly also can be seen in Muthurajawela.
 Muthurajawela was declared as a wildlife reserve on 31st October 1996.
-Muthurajawela is divided into two parts and the part 1 spread over 1028 hectares while the part two occupies more than 250 hectares.
-Muthurajawela is one of the most popular places among the holidaymakers in the island for bird watching.
+Muthurajawela is divided into two parts and part one spread over 1028 hectares while part two occupies more than 250 hectares.
+Muthurajawela is one of the most popular places among the holidaymakers on the island for bird watching.
 The best way to explore Muthurajawela is with a boat and boat tour is offered as a one-day excursion from nearby hotels.